keskiyo/KesVio/README.md

 KesVio is local-first.
 It has no telemetry, cloud account, application-inventory uploads or online metadata enrichment; catalog data remains on your machine.
 The updater contacts this repository's Releases to check for updates and download an installer when you choose to update.
 These requests do not include your catalog.
 If WebView2 is missing, the installer also needs internet access to download the runtime from Microsoft.

 KesVio also cannot remove software.
 It shows you which entries Windows has a registered uninstaller for and opens the Windows page for you; the removal itself is Windows' job.
-There is no code in the application that starts one — `git grep Command::new src-tauri/src` returns nothing.
+There is no code in the application that starts one.

 What is stored, where, and what leaves the machine is listed in [Privacy Policy](PRIVACY.md).
 For implementation and security details, see [Technical Documentation](Documentation.md#13-privacy-and-security).
 KesVio is available under the [MIT License](LICENSE); the licenses of the packages it distributes are in [THIRD_PARTY_LICENSES.txt](THIRD_PARTY_LICENSES.txt), which is also installed alongside the application.

-## Known limitations

-- Windows 10/11 and x64 only.
-- Released installers are not Authenticode-signed yet; SmartScreen may appear.
-- Microsoft Edge WebView2 is required.

 ## Development